apache/infrastructure-website/content/pages/project-site.md

-Title: Manage your project web site
+Title: Managing your project web site

 This page provides an overview of the tools Apache projects use to manage their own websites, and the tools Infra uses to manage the overall `apache.org` website.
 Everyone, even non-committers, can suggest changes to any Apache project website using these tools; committers on each project can use them to update their website very easily.